What Is Toxic Perfectionism? A Therapist’s Perspective for Women in Utah

 What are the symptoms of toxic perfectionism?

-Not everyone that experiences toxic perfectionism will have all of the listed symptoms.
+Not everyone who experiences toxic perfectionism will have all of the listed symptoms.
 These are just some of the common symptoms of toxic perfectionism:

 • Unrealistic standards